-This is the quest explored by The Healing Memory Project, a collaboration between myself and Pittsburgh-based psychotherapist Lauren Lazar Stern, MA, ATR-BC, LPC.
-Buoyed by success using prescriptive photomontage to help the bereaved continue bonds with the deceased, I met with Stern’s clients: women all secretly married to “Ed” (their eating disorder) with a long history of psychic injury and self-deception.
+This is the quest explored by The Healing Memory Project, a collaboration between Nancy Gershman and Pittsburgh-based psychotherapist Lauren Lazar Stern, MA, ATR-BC, LPC.
+Buoyed by success using prescriptive memories to help the bereaved continue bonds with the deceased, Gershman met with Stern’s clients: women all secretly married to “Ed” (their eating disorder) with a long history of psychic injury and self-deception.

 After Stern addresses their underlying issues with art therapy and journaling, often desensitizing and reprocessing their distressing memories, triggers and anxieties with information processing therapy (e.g. EMDR), her concern is relapse.
 What will they dream about now to take the place of all those possessive thoughts?
 The answer is a “preferred story” – visualized – which clients embrace and internalize: a narrative that speaks to the emotional brain in its own language of metaphors, symbols and sensory images.

-First, I do an inventory of belief systems and motivations, aspirational dreams and any clarified memories or new associations from therapy.
-In the photo review, I catalog all positive memories.
-Finally I retreat to my computer, digitally creating their Healing Dreamscape by seamlessly weaving repurposed photos and re-enacted memories into a cohesive whole.
+First, Gershman completes an inventory of belief systems and motivations, aspirational dreams and any clarified memories or new associations from therapy.
+In the photo review, she catalogs all positive memories.
+Finally she retreats to the computer, digitally creating their dreamscape by seamlessly weaving repurposed photos into a cohesive whole.
 Humor, irony, role-playing and truth-telling play big roles in the story.

-Shared with family and friends, Dreamscapes launch a second round of healing – and a third when they read back their own words from transcripts made throughout the process.
+Shared with family and friends, the dreamscapes launch a second round of healing – and a third when they read back their own words from transcripts made throughout the process.
 Criteria for success?
-Their Dreamscape must be capable of jogging these individuals back from their black and white thinking as they use it to self-soothe.
+Their dreamscape must be capable of jogging these individuals back from their black and white thinking if they are ever triggered to restrict, purge or binge.

-To date, I have identified five types of Dreamscapes in my work.
+To date, Gershman has identified five types of Dreamscapes in her work.
 Sometimes these pieces are bold reminders, warnings and rewards; other times they are formulated to exact a promise, role-play or find sanctuary with a mentor or attachment figure.

 The Aspirational Dreamscape is an idealized event conceived down to the finest detail to jumpstart the patient’s imagination and change their world view and the world view of those around them.